Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/README.md

 OpenSTA is an open-source software package for performing performance testing and analysis of integrated circuits (ICs) or electronic designs.
 It is designed to analyze the timing characteristics of digital circuits and provide an understanding of their performance.

 OpenSTA stands for "Open System Timing Analyzer," and it is used to verify and optimize the timing of digital circuits in order to ensure that they meet the required performance specifications.
 It is a free tool that can be used to simulate the timing behavior of a digital circuit, which is an important step in the design and optimization process.
+For more details about commands related to OpenSTA, please refer [this](https://github.com/The-OpenROAD-Project/OpenSTA/blob/master/doc/OpenSTA.pdf)

 An STA tool takes design, standard cell, constraints as input and perform timing checks on the design.
 OpenSTA works on industry formats (e.g., .v, .spef, .lib, .sdc) and is designed to be parallel and portable.